 Ferrex 150 Plus Side Effects

-Note: This page contains information about the side effects of ascorbic acid / iron polysaccharide.
-Some of the dosage forms included on this document may not apply to the brand name Ferrex 150 Plus.
+Note: This document contains side effect information about ascorbic acid / iron polysaccharide.
+Some of the dosage forms listed on this page may not apply to the brand name Ferrex 150 Plus.

 Gastrointestinal side effects of ascorbic acid have included nausea, diarrhea, abdominal cramps, and esophagitis.
 Gastrointestinal side effects of iron polysaccharide have been reported the most frequently.
 They have included nausea, vomiting, diarrhea, constipation, abdominal pain, flatulence, and heartburn.[Ref]